videoprocessing/videoprocessing.github.io/Papers/_posts/2022-08-14-temporally_coherent_person_matting_trained_on_fake-motion_dataset.md

 ## Key Features
-* A U-Net-based deep-neural-network method with LSTM blocks and an attention module on skip connections
+* A U-Net-based deep neural network method with LSTM blocks and an attention module on skip connections
-* A novel fake-motion algorithm for generating neural-network training video clips from a dataset of images with ground-truth alpha mattes and background videos
+* A novel fake-motion algorithm for generating neural-network training video clips from a dataset of images with ground truth alpha mattes and background videos
 * Better than 8 different matting methods according to subjective evaluation powered by [Subjectify.us](https://www.subjectify.us/)
-* A motion-estimation-based method for improving the output's temporal stability
+* A motion estimation based method for improving the output's temporal stability

 ## Architecture of the proposed neural network
 The figure below demonstrates the architecture.